lucasalexander132/BulletLists/README.md

 ## What I learned

 - Ionic 4 scrapped a lot of their scaffolding in favor of Angulars in the recent update
-- I'm more passionate about coding than I am about studying for tests
+- I'm more passionate about coding than I am about studying for tests.
+I made this in 6 hours design and all (which is good for me)
 - Translate for centering is pretty cool
 - Communication between components creates dependence hierarchies I don't like looking at.
 I try to strive for components that can be as independent as possible, so though I love services, they still seem integral to some component structures.
 I want to look up alternative patterns that focus on component structure communication.